DinaMetwalli/Patient-Data-Dashboard/docs/Git.md

 To create a new branch, use `git checkout -b <branchname>` and replace the <> with the name of your branch.
 When switching to a branch that already exists, use `git checkout <branchname>`.

+You can check the branch you're currently on using `git branch`.

 ## Committing
 Committing your changes to the code is done using `git commit`.
 When you type this command on vscode, a new file will open up temporarily for you to type in the commit message.
 After typing the message you can save the file and close it using `Ctrl + W` and then pressing save.
 This will commit your changes.